 "When I got to USW, the first thing I did was to access the support available.
 This included one-to-one study skills support, extra time with exams and assignments, and equipment such as a laptop, scanner and specialist software through the Disabled Students Allowance.
 All this made it much easier for me to succeed in my studies.

-"The rugby coaching degree was very active and practical in nature, which made the three years very fun and enjoyable, but also played to my strengths.
+"The rugby coaching course was very active and practical in nature, which made the three years very fun and enjoyable, but also played to my strengths.
 My Specific Learning Difficulty (SpLD) means I learn best when I am carrying out physical activities, rather than listening to a lecture.

 "From day one, I got to learn from high-level coaches involved in rugby union, both inside the university and within the industry.
 This also taught me how to communicate in a professional manner with stakeholders, clients and customers.

 "In my final year I got the opportunity to plan, organise and run an event for the WRU’s Women’s Regional Programme.
 The event was a huge success - this was a really proud moment for me and a huge confidence boost.
 Gaining my Level 1 and 2 Rugby Union Coaching qualifications was another highlight.

 "Perhaps the best experience was graduating from my rugby course with first-class honours.

 "It doesn’t matter if you have dyslexia – all you need is passion, support and to work hard.